Hasret Kayikçi: International career

 Kayikçi adopted German citizenship and was part of the squad of the U-17 national team for the World Cup in New Zealand.
 She also belonged to the squad of the U-19 national team for the European Championship in Macedonia.
 She suffered a cruciate ligament injury in the final group game.

-International goals
+She was part of the German squad for the UEFA Women's Euro 2017 and took part in the SheBelieves Cup twice.